Jukin Media: Notable examples

 One notable example of the type of videos that Jukin Media seeks out is Jared Frank Kicked in the Head, a video depicting a Canadian man filming himself being kicked in the head by the driver of a passing passenger train in Peru.
 As of August 2015, the video, licensed by Jukin Media, had reached nearly 38 million views and had netted the video's creator approximately $30,000.

 Similar reception occurred for Pizza Rat, a viral video depicting a rat carrying a large slice of pizza to its home on the New York City Subway.
 The video’s creator Matt Little signed with Jukin Media when the video had received just a few thousand views; within a few weeks it reached over 8 million views on YouTube, and was featured on many popular TV shows and websites, including The Late Show with Stephen Colbert and Conan.

 Other videos that Jukin Media has been involved with include Hero Cat and Chewbacca Mask Lady, which became the most watched Facebook Live video ever recorded.

 In addition to viral videos, Jukin Media’s business model has contributed to widely circulated situations where content removal has occurred.
-In June 2020, Jukin Media issued a DMCA takedown notice on President Donald Trump's Twitter account for unauthorized usage of a viral video; Twitter removed the content.
+In June 2020, Jukin Media issued a DMCA takedown notice on then-US President Donald Trump's Twitter account for unauthorized usage of a viral video; Twitter removed the content.